Do skin allergies or asthma run in your family? One genetic component of allergy susceptibility is IL-13, an immune system protein.

 The T helper cells are further divided into Th1 cells, Th2 cells, Th17, T regulatory cells, and more.

 Th2 cells are what we are going to focus on here.
-The Th2 cells are vital to the way that the body responds to extracellular (outside the cell) pathogens, such as worm infections.
+The Th2 cells are vital to how the body responds to extracellular (outside the cell) pathogens, such as worm infections.

 Th2 cells produce specific cytokines, called interleukin 4 (IL-4), interleukin 5, and interleukin 13 (IL-13).
-The cytokines produced by Th2 cells are able to trigger other immune cells to act (usually against parasitic worms).
+The cytokines produced by Th2 cells can trigger other immune cells to act (usually against parasitic worms).
 Th2 cells can also cause B cells to proliferate and produce IgE antibodies.[ref]

 When the Th2 system is overactive, allergies can occur with IgE antibodies produced for allergens.